Cost of Living Fund

 • Don’t forget to complete a Gift Aid form to really boost the value of your donation.

 • If you would prefer to donate by CAF or cheque, please make it payable to “Oxfordshire Community Foundation”, write “Cost of Living Fund” on the reverse, and post it to us at 3 Woodin’s Way, Oxford, OX1 1HD.
-Note that the postal strikes may delay our receipt of any cheques posted to us, so please do consider an online payment if you can.

 Key stats